 Initially, Sunda Kelapa harbor was known as Kalapa and it belonged to Pajajaran kingdom.
 When an army from Demak and Cirebon took over this area, their leader named Fatahillah built a town surrounding the harbor.
 The town was named Jayakarta.
-Presently, the date of the establishment, June 22, 1527 became Jakarta’s anniverssary.
+Presently, the date of the establishment of Jayakarta on June 22, 1527 became Jakarta’s anniverssary.

-Since then VOC built many buildings in this area until 1850.
+Since then VOC built many buildings in this area.
 However, when VOC went bankrupt in 1799, this area was abandoned.
 The next Governor General, Daendels, brought down some of these buildings and used the materials to build a new town called Nieuw Batavia a.k.a Weltevreden in the area known as Lapangan Banteng.

 Fortunately, there are many beautiful buildings still remained in Kota Tua Jakarta.
 Once abandoned, now the government started to revitalize this area.
-Some of the buildings are already renovated, they are returned to their prime condition.
+Some of the buildings are already renovated and returned to their prime condition.
 Six of them are functioned as museums, hence, the area is known as District Museum.

-Many people visit Fatahillah plaza, especially on Sundays.
-It is a huge open area.
-We can rent bicycles to ride around the area.
+Many people visit this plaza, especially on Sundays.
+It is a vast open area, where people love to rent bicycles and ride around the area.
 The bicycles are colorful.
-Instead of bike helmets, we will be wearing lacy hats for ladies or old fashioned hats for gents.
+Instead of bike helmets, you will be wearing lacy hats for ladies or old fashioned hats for gents.

 Other than the aforementioned museums, there are many other historical buildings in this old town, such as:

-Located right in front of Fatahillah museum, it is still functioned as one of the post office in Indonesia.
+Located right in front of Jakarta History Museum [Fatahillah museum], it is still functioned as one of the post office in Indonesia.
 It occupies a grand building that was built in 1928 as support offices for the city hall.